The Ultimate Guide to Change Impact Assessments with Templates

 What is impact analysis?
 It’s a foundational element of your project that needs to be completed as early as possible.

-Whether you are using the change impact assessment Prosci method, AGS impact analysis change management framework, Deloitte change impact assessment matrix, or another model, defining change impact and providing a business impact analysis template is one of the first change management activities you will do.
+Whether you are using the change impact assessment Prosci method, OCM Solution impact analysis change management framework, Deloitte change impact assessment matrix, or another model, defining change impact and providing a business impact analysis template is one of the first change management activities you will do.

 Do you have any questions or feedback related to a business impact assessment example, change impact assessment meaning, or how to do impact analysis for projects?
 If so, click here to contact us.